bryanjeshua/os232/links.md

 This website provides a general overview of operating systems.
 It consists of several important topics that enhance understanding of the subject.
 ### [A tutorial introduction to Git](https://git-scm.com/docs/gittutorial)
 Containing several important syntax elements for operating Git, this website serves as a great medium for understanding such topics.
 It is simple and straight to the point, allowing us to enhance our knowledge.
+### (An Introduction to Cyber Security Basics for Beginner)[https://geekflare.com/understanding-cybersecurity/]
+This link explains the basics and fundamental concepts of cybersecurity.
+As a beginner, I believe what makes this link interesting is the simple choice of words used to communicate the idea of cybersecurity.
+### (Bash Scripting Tutorial – Linux Shell Script and Command Line for Beginners)[https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/]
+This website contains a summarization of bash scripting.
+It enables the reader to try the commands introduced by providing some examples.
+I find this link interesting because it explains complex concepts in a simple manner and allows us to delve deeper into the material through examples.
+### (THE 12 MOST COMMON TYPES OF MALWARE)[https://www.crowdstrike.com/cybersecurity-101/malware/types-of-malware/]
+This link explains the most common types of malware.
+What makes it interesting is that they summarize all the types of malware that will be explained before the paragraph, so that readers can get the general idea.